-Copayment Assistance: Discounts, coupons, or similar arrangements provided to you by drug manufacturers or pharmacies to help you purchase your medication.
+Copayment Assistance: Financial assistance provided to you by drug manufacturers or other third-parties to help you purchase your medication.

 Coinsurance: Instead of a flat fee, you pay a percentage of the costs of a covered health care service or medication after you have paid your deductible.
 For example, if your doctor's office visit costs \$100 and your coinsurance is 20 percent, then you would pay \$20 after you meet your deductible.